1st non-private testing site to open for first responders, healthcare providers

 People will then be connected to a nurse and if authorized, one can head over to a testing site.

-"These sites are only for high risk groups with symptoms that have been through a screened process, and people who show up, who haven't been properly screen will not be tested," said Mayor Turner.
+"These sites are only for high risk groups with symptoms that have been through a screened process, and people who show up, who haven't been properly screened will not be tested," said Turner.

-In Thursday's news conference, the mayor also addressed millennials, saying they are not taking social distancing serious after seeing images of spring break.
+In Thursday's news conference, the mayor also addressed millennials, saying they are not taking social distancing seriously after seeing images of spring break.

 Turner wants the younger generation to be aware that if infected, not only do you get sick, but you're also putting others you love at risk.